wilfcs/WILF-DSA-Interviews/graph.md

 # [Implementing Dijkstra Algorithm - Using Priority Queue](https://www.geeksforgeeks.org/problems/implementing-dijkstra-set-1-adjacency-matrix/1?utm_source=youtube&utm_medium=collab_striver_ytdescription&utm_campaign=implementing-dijkstra-set-1-adjacency-matrix)

 ## Approach ->
 So whenever there is a undirected graph with non negative weighths, we use Dijkstra's algorithm.
+Dijkstra's doesn't work when there is a negative weight.

 To use Dijkstra's algo, this time we will be using pq.
 The priority queue (pq) is used in Dijkstra's algorithm to efficiently select the node with the minimum distance from the source vertex.
 The key intuition behind this choice is to always explore the node with the currently smallest known distance, ensuring that the algorithm prioritizes paths that are likely to be shorter.